Global disk model for galaxies NGC 1365, NGC 6946, NGC 7793, UGC 6446: Introduction

-These interesting observations of absence of dark matter inside galaxies are best expressed by \citet{bib:A18}.
-They speculate, having succeeded in fitting some galaxies without dark matter, whether Occam's Razor argument would not be applicable.
-Why to introduce something that is not needed?
-The authors also form less authoritative statements about dark matter presence in galaxies than others.
-What they merely say is that dark matter presence is only statistically significant.

-The presence of a dark matter component that dominates the outer mass distribution in spiral galaxies, seems evident from their optical rotation curves which do not fall off sufficiently fast close to their optical edge \citep{bib:C6} and from their extended HI rotation curves \citep{bib:C7}.
-However, in the context of what has been said above, one can also conjecture that the halo would disappear if the galaxy models were more realistic -- allowing for changing mass-to-light ratios, assuming non-axisymmetric mass features (such as spiral arms and bars), if the assumed extinction models was altered\ect.
-Such models should be also taking into account that the velocity field in galaxies is much more complicated than circular and that the published rotation curves are obtained by reducing a two-dimensional Doppler image of a galaxy into a single one-dimensional curve (such an image by itself carries already a reduced, partial information about rotation), and that this reduction is performed not without additional assumptions concerning the interpretation, averaging methods, \ect, of the Doppler image (for example, an averaging method which produces rotation curve by calculating pairs $[r,\sqrt{\overline{\br{rv^2}}/\overline{r}}]$ scanning a Doppler image, where the averaging at a given $r$ is carried out over a window of size $\Delta r$ and weighted by, say, a function of local intensity of the image within the window, is presumably good for circular orbits of test bodies in a spherically symmetric gravitational potential, but not necessarily for a self-gravitating system which may be flattened).
+These interesting observations of the absence of dark matter inside galaxies are best expressed by \citet{bib:A18}.
+They speculate, having succeeded in fitting some galaxies without dark matter, whether Occam's Razor argument might not be applicable.
+These authors also form less definitive statements about dark matter presence in galaxies than others.
+What they say is merely that dark matter presence is statistically significant.\\ The presence of a dark matter component that dominates the outer mass distribution in spiral galaxies seems evident from the optical rotation curves that usually do not fall off sufficiently rapidly close to their optical edge \citep{bib:C6}, and also from extended H i rotation curves \citep{bib:C7}.\\ However, in the context of what has been said above, one could conjecture that even the dark halo would disappear if the galaxy models were more realistic.
+In this regard one could allow for variable mass-to-light ratio profiles, take into account non-axisymmetric mass features (such as spiral arms and bars) and alter the assumed extinction models etc. Apart from that it might be fruitful to assume velocity fields more complicated than circular in the galaxy models.
+First of all, however, the rotation field should be known more precisely.
+Note that the published rotation curves to which various galaxy models are fitted are already by construction imprecise.
+They are obtained by reducing the two-dimensional velocity field of a galaxy (which already carries only partial information about rotation) to a single one-dimensional curve.
+This is performed with additional assumptions concerning the interpretation of the observed velocity field, averaging methods used, etc. \\ Concerning dark matter in the outer regions of galaxies, there is also the possibility, never taken into account in the modelling of flattened galaxies but suggested in the literature, that the rotation of slightly ionized gas at large radii may be driven by magnetic fields whose strength may be comparable with that of gravitation of the whole galaxy at these radii \citep{bib:B9,bib:B8}, helping to lower (or even eliminate) the amount of dark matter needed in the outskirts of galaxies, where rotation curves are usually flat \citep{bib:B10}.